 Hush up.
 Stop all that hollering before you draw those Mambas here.
 What did you do?

 The begging woman looked down at the boy, his fuzzy hair brown with dust.

 I don't know, she whispered.

 The women sighed collectively.
 She could have talked back to a Black Mamba or said something about the Divine Leader or broken The Right Hand or kept her children out of school or not shown up to work or went to the store on an unauthorized day or shared some of her water with someone that was being punished or anything at all, really.

 The beggar dropped to her knees in front of the water cart and cupped her hands under the spigot of the jar.
 The boy knelt at her side.
 A thin trickle of water ran out and the beggar washed her face quickly, cupped her hands and drank a long swallow, then filled her cupped hands again for the boy.
 The water left a semicircle on his dusty face and he smiled, lines appearing around his eyes.

-More? he whispered.
+More? he croaked.

 The beggar was washing the boy's face and letting him drink and crying and thanking the cook all at the same time.
 On the line, a woman dug a coin out of her dress pocket and gave it to the boy, who looked at it and put it in his car.
 Another gave him a packet of hard government bread, wrapped in tinfoil., The boy held the packet in one hand, his car in the other.

 Lily said, Mama, I'm gonna take them some oranges, and Ayan said, I'll wrap up a few liferoots for them to chew on.
 Let's hurry.